learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 ## Enumeration

-Unlike an array, its not easy to figure out what elemnts an Object contains.
+Unlike an array, its not easy to figure out what elements an Object contains.
 We can't guess an index or use a normal index based for-loop since the keys are not sequential numbers.

 Given the following Object, how could we know how many coupons or what coupons we have?